echopdx/coosbay/site/content/sitepages/fishing-license-requirements.md

 #### ODFW Office

 _(Licenses Only)_
-63538 Boat Basin Drive, Charleston
+63538 Boat Basin Drive
+Charleston, OR 97420
 (541) 888-5515
+ODFW's Charleston office only sells fishing licenses for those last minute visitors who wish to go fishing while in the Charleston Marina but don't have a license.
 {{< /columns >}}

 ### BAIT SHOPS